-I’ve been a professional photographer since 2014 and with the recent trends, I regularly update my Instagram, Twitter, and Facebook pages — with some of my published photos and articles.
+I’ve been a professional photographer since 2014.
+And with the recent trends, I regularly update my Instagram, Twitter, and Facebook pages — with some of my published photos and articles.

 Here is where I refined my multimedia skills.

 Part of the curriculum was to be a part of the school newspaper, City Times.
-I produced over 50 articles for the publication in the four semesters that I attended City College.
+I produced over 50 articles for publication in the four semesters that I attended City College.

 In 2015, our school paper won the Newspaper Pacemaker Award, which is said to be the equivalent of the Pulitzer Prize for college journalism.

 Initially, when I signed up for school, I wanted to learn how to write articles.
 The classes here, although, taught us much more.
-We learned the etiquette, laws and rights of journalists.
+We learned the etiquette, laws, and rights of journalists.
 Associated press style writing was also taught and checked in our articles.
 Our City Times newspaper (circa 1945), was printed almost every three weeks.
-Approximately 2,000 copies were then distributed by us throughout the campus and near by cafes and restaurants.
+Approximately 2,000 copies were then distributed by us throughout the campus and nearby cafes and restaurants.

 Prior to my return to college in 2015, I owned and managed my own small businesses.

 I’ve been selling online for over 20 years which helped garner me a certificate of excellence from Meg Whitman, the then Chief Executive Officer of eBay.
 From 2000-2006, I owned Team Prototype, an auto part-manufacturing business in Chula Vista, CA. Previously I owned a San Diego brick-and-mortar store where we sold comic books, toys, collectibles cards, and video games.